Agnideep DAS, 3rd year PhD student

 Cheriehan was born in Egypt and raised in Paris.
 She received her B.Sc (2017) and M.Sc (2019) degrees with a specialization in Molecular and Supramolecular Chemistry from Sorbonne Université in Paris.
 After a Master internship in the team of Pr.
 Anna Proust at the Institut Parisien de Chimie Moléculaire, she joined the group in October 2019 to work on “Biomimetic redox-active earth-abundant metal complexes for synthetic challenges” under the supervision of Pr.
 Marine Desage-El Murr and Dr. Sylvie Choua.
 She is passionate about transition metals, their properties, synthetic chemistry, catalysis and loves interdisciplinary projects !

-Marie-Julie TILLY, M2 student, co-supervised with BCB team
+Marie-Julie TILLY, 1st year PhD student, co-supervised with BCB team

-Marie-Julie is a MSc student in Molecular and Supramolecular chemistry at Strasbourg University.
-She joined OMECA team in March 2017 for a Bachelor internship, then in March 2018 for Master 1 research project and now for Master 2 internship, in collaboration with BCB team.
-Marie-Julie is working on the radical trifluoromethylation of proteins with redox-active catalysts under the supervision of Pr.
+Marie-Julie was a MSc student in Molecular and Supramolecular chemistry at Strasbourg University.
+She joined OMECA team in March 2017 for a Bachelor internship, then in March 2018 for Master 1 research project and for Master 2 internship, in collaboration with BCB team.
+Marie-Julie is working on the radical trifluoromethylation of biological molecules with redox-active catalysts under the supervision of Pr.
 Marine Desage-El Murr and Dr. Laurent Raibaut, from BCB team.
 She likes pluridisciplinary projects with physics and biology aspects !

 Geordie CRESTE, Assistant Ingénieur CNRS